 A Brief History of Setenil de las Bodegas

-The town’s name ‘Setenil de las bodegas’ tells a bit of its fascinating history.
+The town’s name, ‘Setenil de las bodegas,’ tells a bit of its fascinating history.
 Setenil, from the Latin words septem nihil– “seven times no,” refers to the seven times the Catholic rulers tried to take back the territory from the Moors, the medieval Arab inhabitants who ruled much of Spain for several centuries.
 On the seventh attempt to conquer Setenil, the Catholics regained the territory.
 It was one of the last Muslim strongholds in Iberia.
 Setenil later began using the cool areas under the rock to store local produce in large storerooms, which is how the town earned the name “bodegas, “meaning ‘warehouse’ in Spanish.

 “Modern” Setenil de las Bodegas dates from the 15th century.
-The Christian rulers began establishing extensive olive and almonds trees and vineyards.
+The Christian rulers began establishing extensive olive and almond trees and vineyards.
 The olive and almond trees flourish all around the hills and rooftops of the town to this day.
 It makes for a beautiful setting within the village and from afar.
 Sadly, the vineyards were wiped out by the European phylloxera insect infestation of the 1860s.